White-backed woodpecker: Description

 It is the largest of the spotted woodpeckers in the western Palearctic, 24–26 cm long with wing-span 38–40 cm.
 The plumage is similar to the great spotted woodpecker, but with white bars across the wings rather than spots, and a white lower back.
 The male has a red crown, the female a black one.
 Drumming by males is very loud, calls include a soft kiuk and a longer kweek.

 Distribution

 The nominate race D. l. leucotos occurs in central and northern Europe, with the race D. l. lilfordi found in the Balkans and Turkey.
 Ten further races occur in the region eastwards as far as Korea and Japan.
-It is a scarce bird, requiring large tracts of mature deciduous forests with high amounts of standing and laying dead wood.
+It is a scarce bird, requiring large tracts of mature deciduous forests with high amounts of standing and lying dead wood.
 Numbers have decreased in Nordic countries.
 In Sweden, its population decline has caused the Swedish government to enact protection for the species in the national Biodiversity Action Plan.